kubenetworks/kubevpn/README.md

 If you want to specify the image to start the container locally, you can use the parameter `--docker-image`.
 When the image does not exist locally, it will be pulled from the corresponding mirror warehouse.
-If you want to specify startup parameters, you can use `--entrypoint` parameter, replace it with the command you want to execute, such as `--entrypoint "tail -f /dev/null"`, for more parameters, see `kubevpn dev --help`.
+If you want to specify startup parameters, you can use `--entrypoint` parameter, replace it with the command you want to execute, such as `--entrypoint /bin/bash`, for more parameters, see `kubevpn dev --help`.

 ### DinD ( Docker in Docker ) use kubevpn in Docker